Project Overview

 TIF would serve as one of the DDA’s primary funding tools.
 By capturing a portion of future growth in property and sales tax revenues generated within the district and reinvesting those funds locally, the DDA could help fund public improvements, support redevelopment, and leverage future revenues for larger capital projects.

 A mill levy would provide a more stable annual funding source, particularly in the early years while TIF revenues are still building.
 The proposed mill levy is structured to replace the existing CAGID and UHGID mill levies, resulting in no net new property tax burden for CAGID property owners and a projected modest increase for UHGID property owners.
+Use the calculator tool above to determine you’re within the proposed DDA boundary and estimate any potential tax changes.

 Additional funding sources could also support the DDA’s work.
 If governance of General Improvement District (GID) assets transitions to the DDA, this may include parking system revenues, which would continue to support parking operations, maintenance and reinvestment.
 Grants, partnerships and other earned revenues could also help fund district improvements and initiatives over time.